Design and Construction of a High-Efficiency Biomass Charcoal Kiln in Ethiopia

 How to Cite

 Sisay Wondmagegn, Mequannent Esubalew, Ambachew Balemual, Sahlu Mhriet, Tadelle Nigusu, Wassie Adane, & Mekash Tesfaw.
 (2023).
-DESIGN AND DEVELOPMENT OF A MODIFIED BIOMASS CHARCOAL PRODUCTION KILN.
+Design and Construction of a High-Efficiency Biomass Charcoal Kiln in Ethiopia.
 Ethiopian International Journal of Engineering and Technology , 1(1), 12-22. https://doi.org/10.59122/134CFC7

 Section